 2. IPC Mechanisms

-Since processes don’t share the same address space, stack and registers, we need to use IPC methods to make the processes corporate.
+Since processes don’t share the same address space, stack and registers, we need to use IPC methods to make the processes cooperate.
 There is more than one way to communicate between processes.
 While pipes and sockets are some ways to give us this opportunity to communicate between processes, shared memory is also one of the other approaches to doing the same kind of things.

 All of these mechanisms have their own unique features and we need each of them to accomplish different kinds of tasks.
 While shared memory is a good solution, when one process needs to communicate with another process that works on a different machine, we may need other solutions like pipes and sockets.
 Let’s talk about them in detail in the next sections.